YahiaShowgan/RoleVision-Landing/terms-of-service.md

 ## 13. Dispute Resolution

 ### 13.1 Governing Law
-These Terms are governed by the laws of [Your Jurisdiction], without regard to conflict of law principles.
+These Terms are governed by the laws of Israel, without regard to conflict of law principles.

 ### 13.2 Arbitration
 Any disputes arising from these Terms or your use of the Service shall be resolved through binding arbitration, except where prohibited by law.